-The glorious truth is that Christ purchased by his blood people of every ethnic background and of every physical description.
+The glorious truth is that Christ purchased by his blood the redemption of people of every ethnic background and of every physical description.
 All who repent and believe were equally bought with the blood of Christ.
 What is more, Peter writes:

 "you are a chosen race, a royal priesthood, a holy nation, a people for God’s own possession, so that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light; for you once were not a people, but now you are the people of God; you had not received mercy, but now you have received mercy," (1 Peter 9-10).

 The gospel, therefore, turns members of every nation and people into one new nation and people, a new creation, a new humanity.
 Before we were in Christ, we may have been separate peoples, but now we are one: the people of God!
 Biblically, humanity is not divided into "races" of men defined by arbitrary physical characteristics.
 In fact, in the grand scheme of things, there are only two categories that matter: the old man and the new; those who are in Adam and those who are in Christ; the nations and peoples of this world who are called graciously to repentance, and the holy nation that is the people of God made up of all who have repented and believed on Jesus Christ.

 It is sin and unbiblical error for the Christian to be racist within the Church because everyone who is in Christ is his brother.
 They are members of the same body regardless of skin tone or national origin.
 It is likewise sin and unbiblical error for the Christian to be racist toward those outside the church because Christ died for people of every ethnicity and every color, language and body type.
 The Christian is sent to preach the gospel equally to all of them, (Matthew 28:19-20).
 Racism is therefore worldly, unbiblical, and has no place in the Christian life whatsoever.